JakubSzwajka/geo-data-api/readme.md

 # GEO IP DATA
 Aim was to build REST api, which stores geological data based on IP.
 You can add/get/modify ora delete data from db.
 Api is deployed on Heroku [here](https://geo-data-rest-api.herokuapp.com/).

+In case of database error, data can still be provided by ```http://api.ipstack.com/```.
+Just remember to set your IP_STACK_KEY env var.

 ## Authorization
 Api requires JWT authorization.
 To obrain token use:
 ```